Blockbuster (retailer): 2007–2011: James Keyes era, financial decline, and bankruptcy

 The liquidation of Movie Gallery began in May 2010, eliminating Blockbuster's primary competitor.
 During the same month a dissident shareholder, Gregory S. Meyer, in an effort to be elected to Blockbuster's board of directors, engaged in a proxy battle with Blockbuster's board, alleging that the board had been responsible for significant destruction of value to shareholders.
 Meyer was elected to the board at Blockbuster's shareholder meeting in Dallas on June 24, 2010.

-On July 1, 2010, the company was delisted from the New York Stock Exchange after its shareholders failed to pass a reverse stock split plan aimed at heading off involuntary delisting because of the stock's trading at well below $1 per share.
+On July 1, 2010, the company was delisted from the New York Stock Exchange (NYSE) after its shareholders failed to pass a reverse stock split plan aimed at heading off involuntary delisting because of the stock's trading at well below $1 per share.
 The stock was then traded on the OTCBB (over-the-counter bulletin board).